GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-hash| replace:: to be documented

-.. |function-builtin-heap_bytes_allocated| replace:: to be documented
+.. |function-builtin-heap_bytes_allocated| replace:: will return bytes allocated on heap (i.e. really used, not reserved)

 .. |function-builtin-heap_depth| replace:: to be documented